Glossary of Terms used in the LA Progressive

 Sycophant – a person who acts obsequiously toward someone important in order to curry favor or gain an advantage, in other words, someone who is excessively obedient or attentive, a servile self-seeking flatterer.
 A brown noser.
 A boot licker.
 An ass kisser.

 Talking Head - a commentator or reporter on television who addresses the camera and is viewed in close-up.
 Also known as a pundit.

 Term Limit - also referred to as rotation in office, restricts the number of terms of office an officeholder may hold.
 For example, according to the 22nd Amendment, the President of the United States can only serve two four-year terms.

 Theocracy - a form of government in which a Deity is recognized as the supreme civil ruler, the Deity's laws are interpreted by ecclesiastical authorities (bishops, mullahs, etc.), a government subject to religious authority.

-Think Tank - a body of experts providing advice and ideas on specific political or economic problems.
+Think Tank - a body of experts providing advice and ideas on specific political, social, or economic problems.

 Three-Fifths Compromise - a compromise reached among state delegates during the 1787 United States Constitutional Convention, where slaves would be counted as 3/5ths of a person to determine a state's total population.
 This benefited slave holding states for legislative representation and taxing purposes because this population number would then be used to determine the number of seats that the state would have in the U.S. House of Representatives for the next ten years.
 The compromise gave Southern states a third more seats in Congress and a third more electoral votes than if slaves had been ignored, but fewer than if slaves and free people had been counted equally.